SamanthaBooth81/yoga-flow-class-record/README.md

 I used this [Gspread Documentation](https://docs.gspread.org/en/latest/user-guide.html#getting-a-cell-value) to find out how to link to a column of data in a spreadsheet.

+I used Lucid Charts to create the logic flow diagram for the project.
 # Acknowledgments
 Thank you to all who encouraged and supported me as I created my first game, espcially to my mentor for his guidance and patience and tutor support at The Code Institute who helped when I was stuck.